MLA FAQs

 What if I want to get help from a real person?

-You can visit the Limestone University Online Writing Lab (OWL) during our hours of operation to receive help during a live tutorial session with an OWL writing consultant.
+You can visit the Limestone University Writing Center Online during our hours of operation to receive help during a live tutorial session with a writing consultant.

 Are there any other helpful websites out there?